aratama/elm-css-light/readme.md

 For Pseudo Elements and Pseudo Class, you can combine `css`, `style`, `media`, `pseudoClass` and `pseudoElement`. `css_` is just a shorthand of `css` and these functions.
 See the `example` directory for more information.
 Just use `elm reactor` to run the example.

-Uunfortunately, cs-css-light is not in Elm Packages yet.
+Uunfortunately, elm-css-light is not in Elm Packages yet.
 Just do vendering (copy and past elm-css-light in your project) to use it.
 For document, run `npx elm make src/Main.elm --docs=docs.json` and use [elm-doc-preview](https://github.com/dmy/elm-doc-preview).
 I will upload on Elm Packages if it's proven to be useful :)